catovianfrog/lib_sandbox/README.md

 This function splits a string into words or substrings.

+Tokenize returns an array of \*strings pointing to the words in input buffer.
+The __buffer is modified:__ a null character is inserted at the end of each word or quoted string.

-__TODO__	add error processing when a quote occurs in a word, or
+__TODO:__	add error processing when a quote occurs in a word, or when
-		the number of quotes is uneven
+		the number of quotes is uneven.
-		Also add treatment for escaped space or quote characters
+		Also add treatment for escaped space or quote characters.

-Tokenize returns an array of \*strings pointing to the words in input buffer The __buffer is modified:__ a null character is inserted at the end of each word or quoted string.

 *v2.00*